This article was updated on May 2nd, 2023

 The location of the irritation on the paw can indicate what sort of allergy the dog is suffering from.
 If the cause is environmental allergies, known as atopy, the tops of the paws are most typically affected.
 If the dog is allergic to something that they have walked on, the bottom of the feet and paw pads are most typically affected.

 Treatment for dogs suffering from swollen paws due to allergies include special diets, prescription allergy medications, supplements, and antibiotics if there is a secondary bacterial infection present.
 Veterinary costs will average from $200-$500 depending on the allergy and the severity.
+See more examples of swollen dog paw pads due to allergies: example 1, example 2.

 2. Infections: Infections of the paws, both bacterial and fungal, can result in swollen feet.
 With infectious causes, you may also see lumps, bumps, and sores between the toes.
 Purulent discharge and a foul smell are common as well.
 These dogs are painful and typically lick their feet which results in hair loss and moistness.

 Treating a dog’s paw infection most often will require prescription antibiotics or antifungal medications.
 The total cost at the veterinarian will likely range from $100-$300.
+See another example picture for a dog paw infection or more more about common skin infections in dogs.

 3. Cancer: unfortunately the paws are a fairly common location for cancer in dogs.
 In contrast to allergies and infections, usually only one foot is affected.
 Nail bed cancers may look like swelling, staining, and irritation around the base of the nail and usually only one nail bed is affected.
 Other cancers present as masses or nodules in between the toes and paw pads.
 As the cancer progresses, the area begins to bother the dog and they will lick and irritate the area further.